-- Use single sheet paper targets only.
-All targets must be placed at base of bullet stop.
+- All targets must be placed at base of bullet stop.
 Do not climb bullet stop to place targets.

 - Use of tracer ammo or exploding targets is prohibited.

-- Use of centerfire rifles at the 25 yd. line is limited to sight-in purposes only, and only at the discretion of the range supervisor.
+- Use of centerfire rifles at the 50 foot range is limited to sight-in purposes only (5-10 shots) at the discretion of the range supervisor.

 - When going to and from targets, use the central pathway.
 Do not cross or go around cable.